MrSarno/PoEHelpSite/content/4.miscellaneous/5.other/check-for-overheating.md

     ::steps{level="4"}
 #### Download and install HWMonitor
       ::tip
-Ensure you click on the `SETUP · ENGLISH` button on the left; not the `TRY HWMONITOR PRO !` button on the right.
+Ensure you click on the `SETUP · ENGLISH` button on the left; **not** the `TRY HWMONITOR PRO !` button.
       ::
 The final step of the setup wizard offers to display a `hwm_readme.txt`.
 You can untick this or just close it after it opens.
 #### Grant HWMonitor elevated privileges if requested
       ::note
-HWMonitor may require additional permissions to access temperature readings and the like.
+HWMonitor may require additional permissions to access hardware sensors.
 This is normal.
       ::
 #### Run HWMonitor in the background while you play
 When you're finished gaming, either look at the temperature values yourself, or [Create a Thread in Technical Support](/miscellaneous/other/create-a-thread-in-technical-support) and show us screenshots of its output.